aesefficio/CreateInteriorsMod/README.md

 # Contributing

-### Bug reports, suggestions, and ideas

-All of the above are incredibly useful and much appreciated.
-A GitHub issue or dm on discord (@alexandsr) are both good ways to get in contact.

 ### Translating

-Translation help is really appreciated.
-The best way to do so is to make a Git pull request with the translated lang file.
+Translations are awesome and I really appreciate them.

 **Thanks to [@AsseyGithub](https://github.com/AsseyGithub) for translating Create: Interiors to Korean.**

+**Thanks to [@rim4oo](https://github.com/rim4oo) for translating Create: Interiors to Russian.**

+I have translated Create: Interiors into German & Swedish.

+### Bug reports, suggestions and ideas

+Bug reports, suggestions and ideas are incredibly useful and much appreciated.
+A GitHub issue or an email are both great ways to get in contact.

 ---